Classical calculation of radiative decay rates of hydrogenic Stark states: Introduction

-The problem of radiative decays can be addressed in the (semi)-classical theory making use of the Fourier series representation of Kepler-type orbits and the Larmor formula~\cite{Jackson}.
-The so-called Heisenberg correspondence works for transitions to the lowest-neighbor states only, i.e., $\Delta n=1$ transitions.
+The problem of radiative decays can be addressed in the semi-classical theory making use of the Fourier series representation of Kepler-type orbits and the Larmor formula~\cite{LandauLifshitsEM,Jackson}.
+The so-called Heisenberg correspondence works for transitions to the nearest-neighbor states only, i.e., $\Delta n=1$ transitions.
 For higher-$\Delta n$ transitions the equidistant in energy Fourier terms need to be collected in some appropriate way.
 This was accomplished in Ref.~\cite{PhysRevA.71.020501}, where it was also shown that the approach leads to acceptable transition rates for angular-momentum-decreasing transitions ($\Delta l = -1$), and to a lesser degree for angular-momentum-increasing transitions ($\Delta l = +1$) when the decaying state was not an s-state (i.e., $l>0$).
 The agreement with the quantum transition rates was shown to improve with increasing $l$-value of the state considered, particularly for higher principal quantum number $n$.
 This work was then extended to deal with the lifetimes of diamagnetic states~\cite{PhysRevA.72.033405} on the basis of their semi-classical description~\cite{PhysRevA.28.7}.
 Since the hydrogenic radiative decay treatment excluded $l=0$ states the problem of the magnetic-field states had to be restricted to non-zero azimuthal (magnetic) quantum number $m$.

 For the Stark problem a similar strategy was then adopted to deal with $m \ne 0$ states.
 A simple lifetime formula was derived which demonstrated that for theses states the decay rate would depend only on $n$ and $m$, and not on the parabolic quantum numbers $n_1$ and $n_2$~\cite{2006APS..DMP.G1021H}.
 In the present work we include the treatment of $m=0$ states for which one finds a strong dependence on $\mu=n_1-n_2$ for the lifetimes.
 The semi-classical treatment works well for many of the states, but some exceptions do occur.
 While with present-day computers there is no practical need to avoid quantum rate calculations, we do present our findings mostly to highlight to which extent classical-quantum correspondence can work.
+Thus, the work aims to illustrate the level of sophistication in classical mechanics and electromagnetism that was developed before quantum theory was established.